What to Expect After Microdiscectomy or ACDF: A Recovery Timeline

 Quick Answer

 Cervical disc replacement preserves neck motion while ACDF fusion eliminates it at the treated level.
-Both procedures relieve arm pain from nerve compression with similar 85–90% success rates.
+Both procedures relieve arm pain from nerve compression with similar 85–outcomes vary by diagnosis and patient factorss.
 CDR is preferred for younger active patients with healthy facet joints; ACDF is better for facet arthritis, instability, or multilevel disease.
 Dr. Greenberg at Greenberg Spine in Fort Wayne evaluates both options and recommends based on your specific anatomy and imaging.

 A Fort Wayne Guide to Cervical Spine Surgery Options